createlogic/Web-Front-end-Development-Guidelines/html.md

 `<blockquote>, <q>, <cite>, <abbr>, <dfn>, <code>, <samp>, <kbd>, <var>, <ins>, <del>, <address>, <pre>, <br>, <sup>, <sub>`

 ####Schema
 Use [schema.org](http://schema.org) to add rich snippets to the markup which are recognized by major search providers.
-These schemas add meaningful description to the associated elements.
+These schemas add meaningful description to the associated elements & does makes a lot of difference when getting enlisted in SERPs(Search Engine Results Pages).

 ####Comments
 - All containers providing document structure must have an open and close comment indicated where a container has started and where it is ending